MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

 1. Select **Create** to create the secret.

-#### Task 3 - Grant access to Key Vault
+#### Task 4 - Grant access to Key Vault

 1. Navigate to your newly created Key Vault

-1. Select **Access Policy** from the menu on the left side.
+1. Select **Access Policies** from the menu on the left side.
-# RobertS - I have Acces polocies as the menu item.

 1. Select **Add Access Policy**.

 1. In the Add access policy section, under Configure from template (optional), choose Secret Management from the pull-down menu.

-1. Choose **Select Principal**, and in the search field enter the name of the VM you created earlier.
+1. For **Select Principal**, choose **None selected** to open the list of principals to select.
+In the search field enter the name of the VM you created in task 2.
 Select the VM in the result list and choose Select.
-# RobertS - this is one of the odd one where you have None selected, and that is what you are actually selecting; not the Select Principal title.
-# RobertS - I am not sure what VM is being talked about here.
-We created a secret earlier in this lab and the Key Vault; but no VMs.
-If you are referencing a VM from a previous lab - you probably need to synchronize naming of the VM, to make sure that it is available?

 1. Select **Add**.

 1. Select **Save**.

-#### Task 4 - Access data with Key Vault secret with PowerShell
+#### Task 5 - Access data with Key Vault secret with PowerShell

 1. In the lab virtual machine, open PowerShell.